” For this is the message which you have heard from the beginning, that we should love one another.”

 End your special day watching a sunset together, and don’t forget to say I Love You.

 Hope you all liked this repost from the past.
-I have been so busy working on redoing furniture and our Master bedroom remake that I haven’t had a lot of time to do my DIY projects I mostly love to blog about.
+I have been so busy working on home projects and shelves this month.
 I went back to find this old post of mine to share once again with everyone.
-Have a Happy Valentine’s Day everyone .
+Starting on Valentine’s day a little early .
 I have a special gift for all too, a copy of one of my miniature teddy bear patterns, just click onto link below.

 The little red teddy bear is from one of my patterns.
 It is a little more complicated so I always suggest practicing on old linen first before you get the hang of sewing a stuffed toy and please remember nothing is ever perfect.
 Just have fun.
 It has been awhile since I have made one of my miniature teddies or soft toys.
 Maybe I can design a new pattern and show you all the process of what it is like making a tiny teddy.
 I love sewing, it is so therapeutic to me.
 There were many times I would put together a basket of teddy bear kits and sewing supplies then head down to the creek, sit under a big beautiful tree listening to the water trickle down while sewing.
 Then I would gift my little bear to someone as a surprise.